maurolepore/meetups/code/text-processing/README.md

 desc <- which(first) + 1
 ```

-Now for the more flexible patterns:
+Now to employ regular expressions:

 ```R
 # for each first line, isolate species name